gamemann/FPS-Threshold/README.md

 * **sm_nol_debug** - Whether to insert debug messages into the console.

 ## Forwards
-This plugins comes with two forwards to allow other plugins to interact.
+This plugin comes with two forwards to allow other plugins to interact.
 The forwards may be found below.

 ```C
 /**